mahyargm/MahyarGohari.github.io/_posts/2024-01-01-synthoutdoor.markdown

 paper: https://www.sciencedirect.com/science/article/pii/S235234092400667X
 ---

-In this work, we present SynthOutdoor dataset, comprising 39086 high-resolution images, aimed at addressing the data scarcity in the field of 3D light direction estimation under the assumption of distant lighting.
-SynthOutdoor was generated using our software that is based on the Unity3D engine.
-Our dataset provides a set of images rendered from a given input scene, with the camera moving across a predefined path within the scene.
-This dataset captures a wide variety of lighting conditions through the implementation of a solar cycle.
+In this work, we present SynthOutdoor dataset, comprising 39086 high-resolution images, aimed at addressing the data scarcity in the field of 3D light direction estimation.